ucsb/campus-cloud-docs/docs/bestpractices/close.md

 It is imperative that you destroy all resources that you have created AFTER backing up any all data you wish to maintain.

-A request to close a Campus Cloud account is NOT completed until all Resrouces created by the Owner have been destroyed and the account charges are a the low nominal dollar amount to maintain an account in the Landing Zone.
+A request to close a Campus Cloud account is NOT completed until all Resources created by the Owner have been destroyed and the account charges are minimal ($5-20/mo).
+A nominal dollar amount in normal to maintain an account in the Landing Zone.

+:warning: IMPORTANT - once you CONFIRM that account for closure in step 4 below, you are stating there is nothing in the account the you need and ALL resources, data, etc can be destroyed.
+This is not a reversible process.
+There is no "undo".

 ### Procedure for Account Closure